sansseriff/phd_thesis/src/chapter_05/section_05_discussion.md

 | log negativity, $C_N$ (0.010) | 0.600 | 4.30 | 9.19 | 27.7 |
 | coherent info., $C_I$ (0.006) | 0.345 | 2.47 | 5.28 | 15.9 |
 | secret key rate, $SKR$ (0.007) | 0.309 | 2.21 | 4.73 | 14.3 |
 <figcaption markdown>**Extrapolated count rates** Per-channel predicted maximum values for the 4 rate metrics are shown in the column labeled `1 Channel'.
-Depending on the metric, the maxima are achieved for different pump powers $\mu$ <span style="color: orange">(See supplemental note 11)</span>.
+Depending on the metric, the maxima are achieved for different pump powers $\mu$ (See [the extrapolation section](./section_07_experiment_details.md#maximum-entangled-photon-source-throughput)).
 The $\mu$ value that maximizes each metric is shown in parenthesis on the left.</figcaption>
 </table>
 ```